-Preparing your yard for winter is a lot like losing weight.
-You spend a lot of time doing it, but can’t see the fruit of your labor for at least a season, so really, who even knows if you’re doing it right?
-Sounds like a good time, doesn’t it?
+Preparing a yard for winter is a lot like losing weight.
+A lot of time is spent doing it, but the results don’t kick in for a while.
+Therefore, who even knows if you’re doing it right?

-Well, LawnGuru can’t help guide you through your weight loss journey, but we can help you prepare your yard for winter so you can rest easy knowing that your lawn will be in the best shape of its life once spring rolls around.
-With the launch of our new fall services, LawnGuru can fully service your yard’s needs; from lawn cleanup to sprinkler winterization.
-Keep reading to learn how you (an/or LawnGuru) can prepare your yard for winter.
+Well, we can’t help guide you through your weight loss journey, but we can help prepare your yard for winter so you can relax knowing your lawn will be in the best shape of its life come spring.
+With our fall services, LawnGuru can fully service your outdoor needs; from leaf cleanup to sprinkler winterization.
+Here’s how to prepare your yard for winter!

-The mistake many lawn-owners make when preparing their yard for winter is to assign a set-in-stone final date for mowing.
-Rather than get your mind stuck on a specific date, you should continue to mow every 10 to 14 days until the ground freezes.
+A mistake many lawn-owners make when preparing their yard for winter is assigning a set-in-stone final date for mowing.
+Don’t get your mind stuck on a specific date.
+Continue mowing every 10 to 14 days until the ground freezes.

-Sprinkler systems can be expensive.
+Sprinkler systems are expensive.
 Like, no-braces-for-your-second-kid expensive.
-When you drop a chunk of change on something like a sprinkler system, maintenance is important when it comes to ensuring system longevity.
-That being said, sprinkler winterization—the process of blowing all the water out of a sprinkler system to avoid burst pipes upon freezing—will help your system function happily and healthily, season after season.
+When you drop a chunk of change on something like a sprinkler system, maintenance is important to ensure longevity.
+So, sprinkler winterization, the process of blowing all the water out of a sprinkler system to avoid bursting pipes in freezing temps, will help your system function happily and healthily season after season.

 Aeration is the process of opening up the soil beneath your yard to promote a better environment for the roots of your grass.
 Aeration is important for lawns where the soil is prone to compaction from excessive traffic—or dense snowfall.

-Spreading mulch in the fall is beneficial because it can protect your plants’ roots from freezing temperatures and help them to preserve moisture.
-It’s important to note that you should wait to spread mulch until the first hard frost, to avoid delaying the soil freezing process.
+Spreading mulch in the fall is beneficial because it protects your plants from freezing temperatures and helps them preserve moisture.
+But, it’s important to wait to mulch until the first frost to avoid delaying the soil freezing process.

-Weeds are like cockroaches, they can survive just about anything, including harsh winters.
-So, unless you want your spring cleaning to include weeding your flower bed, it is best to get your weeding done in the fall, so weeds don’t have an opportunity to continue to grow and survive throughout the winter.
+Weeds are like cockroaches, they survive just about anything, including harsh winters.
+In addition to them in the spring, you’ll want to weed your flower beds again in the fall so they don’t grow and survive throughout the winter.